alknopfler/alknopfler/README.md

 <h1 align="center">Hi 👋, I'm Alberto Morgante Medina (alknopfler)</h1>
 <h3 align="center">I'm an engineer passionate about cloud, development and new technologies.
-I'm always looking for new challenges in order to improve myself everyday!!!</h3>
+I'm always looking for new challenges in order to improve myself everyday!!!
+Never give up!!! </h3>

 - 👨‍ I'm working as a Principal Telco Edge Engineer at @SUSE